scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 dirhtml
 =======

-Generates the documentation in HTML version.
+Generates the documentation in HTML format.

 .. note:: The command ``make dirhtml`` is aimed to be used by GitHub Actions CI.
 While documenting new features, it is not advised to run ``make dirhtml``, but ``make preview`` instead.